-- (2) A reasonable description of the type of health coverage to be provided to each child or the manner in which such coverage is to be determined; and - (3) The period of time to which the QMCSO applies.
+- (1) The name and last known mailing address of the Member and each child to be covered under the QMCSO;3 - (2) A reasonable description of the type of health coverage to be provided to each child or the manner in which such coverage is to be determined; and - (3) The period of time to which the QMCSO applies.
 The University of Pittsburgh may determine whether a medical support order is a QMCSO.
 For more information regarding QMCSOs, contact the University of Pittsburgh.